yas-sim/floppy_disk_shield_2d/README.md

 ## Description
 This is a project to develop a system for preserving old 2D/2DD floppy disk data.
+The system includes a bit-stream data to D77/D88 emulator disk image converter.
+You can generate the disk images from the phicical floppy disks.

 The system consists with hardware and software:

 **Hardware**
 |Item|Description|
 |:----|:----|